 A Data Source Name to identify the target database.

 The query to run against the database.

 A list of arguments for the query to be resolved for each message batch.
-This field supports interpolation functions that are resolved batch wide.
+This field supports interpolation functions.

 A codec to determine how resulting rows are converted into messages.

 When a query returns rows they are serialised according to a chosen codec, and the batch contents are replaced with the serialised result.